internet-innovation/internet-innovation.github.io/README.md

 ## Citation

-If you use this code or data, please cite the following paper, the Netrics code, and the Internet Equity Initiative website:
+If you use this code or data, please cite the following paper, the Netrics code, and the Internet Innovation Initiative website:

 ```
 @inproceedings{feamster2022benchmarks,